 Get real with yourself

-Lastly, they can learn ton take on tasks that are not their favorite first instead of last.
+Last, they can learn to take on tasks that are not their favorite first instead of last.

-No matter which of these categories that you fall in, implementing these skills and techniques can move you to be someone who feels a great sense of adequacy.
+No matter which of these categories you fall in, implementing these skills and techniques can move you to be someone who feels a great sense of adequacy.